 Youth council: Particularly ambitious young people might want to organize a sub-committee of their own.
 A youth council can be charged with various tasks and should report directly to you or your co-chair(s).
 For example, the youth council might be given a small budget to manage; they would then be empowered to distribute that money as "playspace environment grants" to other young people.
 The youth council would be responsible for selecting the best project proposals from their peers, awarding them mini-grants, and ensuring that the winning projects are completed.

-If your playspace site is near a middle or high school, this play environment beautification project is a great avenue for getting science classes involved.
+If your playspace site is near a middle or high school, a play environment beautification project is a great avenue for getting science classes involved.
 Plan and build an herb or vegetable garden complete with benches, writing boards, magnifiers and rulers built into raised beds.
 The beds can be arranged in a semi-circle to facilitate lessons, and students can decide what they want to plant.
 Apart from conducting science experiments, a student club might decide to contribute organic vegetables to the school cafeteria or to a local shelter, grow flowers to bring to a nearby retirement home, or start a school business.

 When it comes to the activities for Build Day(s), you will want to have a sense of how many children and youth you will have on site, and plenty of fun activities for them.
-But while they can’t work on the construction site, that doesn’t mean that kids can only sit and draw pictures!
+But while they can't work on the construction site, that doesn't mean that kids can only sit and draw pictures!
 No matter how young, there is always a way for kids to contribute to their playspace during the Build Day(s).
 Planting a garden, painting 1x1 mural squares, creating mosaic stepping stones -- activities that will be incorporated into the playspace as beautification projects will give the children a lasting pride in their playground and in volunteerism.
-Check out some Build Day beautification projects for kids of all ages, and the Service Learning Curricula that go with them.

 Did you know that you can enhance children's academic experience while engaging them in the playspace project?
 Welcome to service learning!